CHILD PROTECTION POLICY

-BTA is fully committed to safeguarding the welfare of all children and young people.
+The British Theatre Academy (BTA) is fully committed to safeguarding the welfare of all children and young people associated with BTA.
 It recognises its responsibility to take all reasonable steps to promote safe practice and to protect children from harm, abuse and exploitation.
 BTA acknowledges its duty to act appropriately to any allegations, reports or suspicions of abuse.
 Paid staff and volunteers will endeavour to work together to encourage the development of an ethos which embraces difference and diversity and respects the rights of children, young people and adults.

 BTA believes that:

 - The welfare of the child is paramount.

 - All children, whatever their age, culture, disability, gender, language, racial origin, religious beliefs and/or sexual identity have the right to protection from abuse.